 Whether you’re talking about trucks or tradecraft, it’s not enough to be shiny and new; what really matters is what’s happening under the hood.

-Not sure what exactly the “metaverse” is?
-Neither are many of the professionals working on it today.
-Three of the field’s top actors hash out what the concept means to them, and how they see it unfolding over the next 50 years.
+Not sure what exactly the metaverse is?
+Three of the field’s leading minds hash out what the concept means to them, and how they see it unfolding over the next 50 years.

 GEOINT 2021 SME Interviews

 Interview: LTG Mary Legere, USA (Ret) Accenture

 Interview: Keith Barber, Tanzle

 Interview: Daniel L. Jablonsky, Maxar